awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

 #### Run predictions<a name="run-predictions"></a>

-1. Create a Python file from your client machine named `mnist-predictions.py` with the following content \.
-Replace the `ENDPOINT_NAME` and `REGION` variables\.
+1. Create a Python file from your client machine named `mnist-predictions.py` with the following content\.
+Replace the `ENDPOINT_NAME` variable\.
 This script loads the MNIST dataset, then creates a CSV from those digits and sends it to the endpoint for prediction\.
 It then outputs the results\.

    ```
-   import pickle, gzip, numpy, urllib.request, json
+   import boto3
+   import gzip
-   from urllib.parse import urlparse
+   import io
    import json
-   import io
+   import numpy
-   import boto3
+   import pickle

    ENDPOINT_NAME='<endpoint-name>'
+   region = boto3.Session().region_name

+   # S3 bucket where the original mnist data is downloaded and stored
+   downloaded_data_bucket = f"jumpstart-cache-prod-{region}"
+   downloaded_data_prefix = "1p-notebooks-datasets/mnist"

+   # Download the dataset
-   REGION = '<region>'
+   s3 = boto3.client("s3")
+   s3.download_file(downloaded_data_bucket, f"{downloaded_data_prefix}/mnist.pkl.gz", "mnist.pkl.gz")

    # Load the dataset
-   urllib.request.urlretrieve("http://deeplearning.net/data/mnist/mnist.pkl.gz", "mnist.pkl.gz")
    with gzip.open('mnist.pkl.gz', 'rb') as f:
        train_set, valid_set, test_set = pickle.load(f, encoding='latin1')